sntk-76/bookwise-ai/README.md

 ### 1. Data Pipeline

-- **Raw Data**: Based on the GoodBooks-10K dataset.
+- **Dataset**: Based on GoodBooks-10K (Kaggle).
-- **Cleaning**: Removed missing and irrelevant entries, standardized language codes.
+- **Cleaning**: Removed null values, standardized language codes.
-- **Enrichment**: Book descriptions fetched via the Google Books API.
+- **Enrichment**: Book descriptions added using Google Books API.
-- **Embedding**: Descriptions embedded using `all-MiniLM-L6-v2` model into 384-dimensional vectors.
+- **Embedding**: Used Sentence-BERT to convert descriptions into vector representations.

-### 2. Recommendation Engine
+### 2. Recommendation Logic

-- User query is embedded and compared to the dataset using cosine similarity.
+- User input is embedded using the same model.
-- Top N most similar books returned as recommendations.
+- Cosine similarity is used to match user input with book embeddings.
+- Top-N books are recommended based on similarity score.

-### 3. Streamlit Web App
+### 3. Streamlit App

-- Text input for query.
-- Slider for result count.
+- Simple UI to input preferences and display results.
+- Adjustable number of recommendations via slider.
-- Book cards with title, author, rating, description, and image.
+- Displays book title, author, rating, image, and description.
+- Feedback radio buttons (Yes/No).
-- External search links.
+- External link to Google Search for more details.

+### 4. Logging

-- User feedback buttons with logging to Google Sheets.
+- User queries and feedback are logged to a Google Sheet using a GCP service account.

-### 4. Airflow DAGs

-- Upload tasks for:
-  - Raw data
-  - Cleaned data
-  - Enriched data
-  - Embeddings

-### 5. Deployment

-- Model and data stored locally within the repo to avoid external dependencies.
-- App deployed via Streamlit Cloud.
+- Secure secrets management is handled directly through Streamlit Cloud.

 ---